PoweredBySAM/RootDocs/README.md

 ## Trademarks

+SAM Labs and Root are registered trademarks of SAM Labs Inc.

-iRobot and Root are registered trademarks of iRobot Corporation.
+iRobot and Create are registered trademarks of iRobot Corporation.

-The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.
+The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by SAM Labs is under license.

 Apple, App Store, iPadOS, and macOS are registered trademarks of Apple Inc.